DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 ## Launch Web App
 In case you don't have 24 dice lying around, use this mobile-friendly web app!

-**Bots with the same name will get the same rolls.
-Re-use a name from the Scoreboard below and try to beat their High Score!**

 <form class="form-inline" target="_blank" action="/overpowered-app" method="get" >
   <div class="form-group">
     Bot Name: